maximtereshchenko/conveyor/README.md

     * Properties, plugin versions, dependency versions and preference versions can be interpolated with other properties using `${property.key}` syntax
 * Dependencies
-    * Dependencies are defined in a manual or a schematic with a name, an optional version and an optional scope: IMPLEMENTATION (default) or TEST
+    * Dependencies are defined in a manual or a schematic with a group, a name, an optional version and an optional scope: IMPLEMENTATION (default) or TEST
     * Each dependency should come with a manual
     * Dependencies are inherited from a manual or a schematic used as a template
     * Version and scope of the inherited dependency can be overridden
-    * Schematic can define a dependency on other schematic with a name and an optional scope.
+    * Schematic can define a dependency on other schematic with a group, a name and an optional scope.
 In such case the product from this schematic of type MODULE will be used in module path
 * Inheritance
     * A schematic inherits properties, plugins and dependencies from a manual used as a template.
-It is defined with a name and a version
+It is defined with a group, a name and a version
     * A schematic inherits properties, plugins, dependencies and repositories from another schematic used as a template.
 It is defined with a path to the file with the schematic
     * If a schematic does not have an explicitly defined template, then a schematic